Magic-JD/BlackJack/README.md

- The dealer's play is automatic: if total >= 17, the dealer must stick if total < 17, the dealer must take (a) card(s) until total is >= 17 if dealer has an ace, and counting it as 11 would bring the total to >= 17 (bot not > 21), the dealer must  count the ace as 11 and stick.
+ The dealer's play is automatic: if total >= 17, the dealer must stick if total < 17, the dealer must take (a) card(s) until total is >= 17 if dealer has an ace, and counting it as 11 would bring the total to >= 17 (but not > 21), the dealer must  count the ace as 11 and stick.